oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 ## Task 1: Deploy a VCN (Virtual Cloud Network)

 We will start with a basic VCN deployment.
-Since the main goal is to have a publicly accesible web server we will not get into many details and we will use the VCN Creation Wizard which OCI provides.
+Since the main goal is to have a publicly accessible web server we will not get into many details and we will use the VCN Creation Wizard which OCI provides.

 1. Log into the Oracle Cloud console and select the **Chicago** region.
 On the Oracle Cloud Infrastructure Console Home page, go to the Burger menu (on top left), select Networking and click on **Virtual cloud networks**.
 Press **Start VCN Wizard**.
   ![Create VCN1](images/createvcn1.png)